-Mother, boyfriend arrested in death of 15-month-old boy | Depend On WOKV - Jacksonville's News, Weather, and Traffic | www.wokv.com
+MOTHER, BOYFRIEND ARRESTED IN DEATH OF 15-MONTH-OLD BOY | Depend On WOKV - Jacksonville's News, Weather, and Traffic | www.wokv.com

 "We've received the medical examiner's report indicating that they ruled it a homicide," Golloher added.
 "The death was caused by asphyxia."

-Detectives originally did not suspect foul play in the boy's death, even after investigating the hotel room at the Diamond Inn on Ramona Blvd. where he and his family were staying at the time of his death.
+Detectives originally did not suspect foul play in the boy's death because there were no obvious signs of it, even after investigating the hotel room at the Diamond Inn on Ramona Blvd. where he and his family were staying at the time of his death.

 Golloher also told reporters Andre Keller is not the boy's biological dad, even though he is listed as the dad on his birth certificate.